What if you could finally get off the Auto mode?

 4. DSLR cameras photography courses

-When the pandemic hit and people were forced to self-isolate, Nikon generously decided to allow everyone stream their classes for free.
+When the rona madness happened and people were forced to self-isolate, Nikon generously decided to allow everyone stream their classes for free.
 Take advantage of those!

 (Some classes seem to be general, so you can try checking those out even if you use a different camera brand.)

 A lot of beginner and advanced photographers use Skillshare learning to learn new skills.
 Following this link, you’ll get 2 FREE months of unlimited classes (whether photography or anything else).